otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 ## Datasets

-## Part 1: Running Stacks Denovo
+## Part 1: Running Stacks denovo

-1. In this first exercise, we will be working on a subset of data from threespine stickleback data from Oregon(Catchen et al, [2013](https://onlinelibrary.wiley.com/doi/10.1111/mec.12330)), on the west coast of the United States.
+1. In this first exercise, we will be working on a subset of data from threespine stickleback data from Oregon (Catchen et al, [2013](https://onlinelibrary.wiley.com/doi/10.1111/mec.12330)), on the west coast of the United States.
 These stickleback can be found in a number of habitats from costal